dfinke/ImportExcel/README.md

 # What's new 5.3.4

-- HotFix for parameter PivotTableSyle should be PivotTableStyle https://github.com/dfinke/ImportExcel/issues/453
+- HotFix for parameter PivotTableStyle should be PivotTableStyle https://github.com/dfinke/ImportExcel/issues/453

 # What's new 5.3.3